 All exams include a limited number of pretest items that will NOT be scored and will NOT have an impact on your results.
 This is common practice within high-stakes testing and allows CLARB to evaluate the items for potential use in future exams.
 Pretest items are randomly placed throughout the exam and are not identifiable as pretest items.

-CLARB partners with PSI to administer the L.A.R.E.
-You can take any section of the L.A.R.E. in any PSI test center that offers the L.A.R.E. regardless of where you wish to become initially licensed.
+Regardless of where you wish to become initially licensed, you can take any section of the L.A.R.E. in any PSI test center that offers the L.A.R.E.
 Please remember, however, that if you are seeking initial licensure in a jurisdiction that requires pre-approval, you still must obtain pre-approval from your licensure board BEFORE you may register for the L.A.R.E.

-After you register for the L.A.R.E., you will be redirected to the PSI appointment process.
-If you decide to wait to schedule your appointment, you will need to return to the CLARB website to schedule your appointment by following the link under My Event Registrations in your CLARB profile.
-CLARB will send you a confirmation email with instructions about how to select your test center and schedule your exam appointment as well.
-If you do not receive this email, please check your spam folder and if you still do not have it please contact CLARB.
+After you register for the L.A.R.E., you will be directed to book your test appointment through PSI, and CLARB will also send you a confirmation email with instructions about how to select your test center and schedule your exam appointment.
+If you do not receive this email, please check your spam/junk folder, and if you still do not see it, please contact our team.

 Plan to arrive 30 minutes before your scheduled appointment to allow time for check-in procedures.
 Candidates who arrive late will NOT be allowed to take the exam.

+Exam results are reported as pass or fail.
 If a "Fail" result is received, a number representing a scaled score will also be received.
-The scaled score is intended to help candidates better understand how close they were to the passing point.
+The scaled score provides candidates with a performance indicator demonstrating how close they were to the passing point.
 For each section, candidates must obtain a scaled score of at least 650 to pass.
 A scaled score of 640, for example, would indicate that a candidate was close to passing.

 View recent pass rates.